The Measurement Tool is integrated into the Annotation Menu.

 - EXPORT AS: different formats are available: JSON, Shapefile, DXF, and FPC.

 - Move the mouse along the curves to read the values.
 The point is highlighted on the line in the map view.

-- Choose on which raster the measurement is made.
+- Choose which raster to calculate the measurement.

-Draw a line (see paragraph 3.1) and click on "COMPUTE 3D MEASURES" to deploy the menu and get access to "COMPARE WITH".
+Step 1 - Draw a line (see Paragraph 4.1) and click on "COMPUTE 3D MEASURES" to deploy the menu and get access to "COMPARE WITH".

-Click on "COMPARE WITH" to compare a measurement line between 2 rasters of different surveys.
+Step 2 - Click on "COMPARE WITH" to compare a measurement line between two rasters of different surveys.

 Select "AREA & VOLUME" on the Measure tool and draw a polygon on the zone to measure to obtain a 2D surface and perimeter measurement.

 Note: Draw a polygon with the left click.
 Click again on the last point to end the polygon.